aeblyve/neuromaster/README.md

 neuromaster accepts one optional command line argument, an xml-formatted nmap scan file.
 If no command line argument is provided, neuromaster defaults to a built-in scan of `scanme.nmap.org`.

+## building

+`neuromaster` requires rust nightly to build, which is specified in `rust-toolchain.toml`. `cargo run` should just work on most systems.
+On NixOS, a `flake.nix` is provided to build the executable with `nix build`.

+The application has been tested as working on Arch Linux and NixOS.
+Other operating systems have not been tested.

 # demo
 ![nm-scr](https://user-images.githubusercontent.com/77865363/220438442-7f461607-f9c8-476a-a469-cf6ce43daf5e.png)